t-shoemaker/2024_dtl_lm-interpretability/chapters/06_vector-spaces.md

 nearest neighbors of the resultant vector to reflect the concept we've tried to build.

 The dictionary below has keys for concepts.
-Is tuples are the two vectors we'll add together to create that concept.
+Its tuples are the two vectors we'll add together to create that concept.

 ```{code-cell}
 concepts = {